Grounded treatment reasoning

 1. Department of Biomedical Informatics, Harvard Medical School, Boston, MA

-2. Department of Engineering Science, University of Oxford, UK
+2. Department of Engineering Science, University of Oxford, Oxford, UK

-3. Berkowitz Family Living Laboratory, Harvard Medical School & Clalit Research Institute
+3. The Ivan and Francesca Berkowitz Family Living Laboratory Collaboration at Harvard Medical School and Clalit Research Institute, Boston, MA, USA

-4. Cardiovascular Division, Brigham and Women's Hospital, Harvard Medical School
+4. Cardiovascular Division, Department of Medicine, Brigham and Women's Hospital, Harvard Medical School, Boston, MA

-5. Windreich Dept. of AI and Human Health, Icahn School of Medicine at Mount Sinai
+5. The Windreich Department of Artificial Intelligence and Human Health, Icahn School of Medicine at Mount Sinai, New York, NY, USA

-8. Mount Sinai Fuster Heart Hospital, Icahn School of Medicine at Mount Sinai
+8. Mount Sinai Fuster Heart Hospital, Icahn School of Medicine at Mount Sinai, New York, NY, USA

-9. Mount Sinai AI Assurance Lab, Mount Sinai Health System
+9. Mount Sinai AI Assurance Lab, Mount Sinai Health System, New York, NY, USA

-10. Institute for Critical Care Medicine, Icahn School of Medicine at Mount Sinai
+10. Institute for Critical Care Medicine, Icahn School of Medicine at Mount Sinai, New York, NY, USA

-11. Division of Medicine, Icahn School of Medicine at Mount Sinai
+11. Department of Medicine, Icahn School of Medicine at Mount Sinai, New York, NY, USA

-12. ATHENA-R1 Evaluation Group (members in Supplementary Information)
+12. ATHENA-R1 Evaluation Group (the list of members and their affiliations appears in the Supplementary Information)

-13. Oxford Suzhou Centre for Advanced Research, University of Oxford, China
+13. Oxford Suzhou Centre for Advanced Research, University of Oxford, Suzhou, Jiangsu, China

-14. Clalit Research Institute, Innovation Division, Clalit Health Services, Israel
+14. Clalit Research Institute, Innovation Division, Clalit Health Services, Ramat Gan, Israel

-15. Faculty of Computer and Information Science, Ben Gurion University of the Negev
+15. Faculty of Computer and Information Science, Ben Gurion University of the Negev, Be'er Sheva, Israel

-16. Faculty of Health Sciences, Ben Gurion University of the Negev
+16. Faculty of Health Sciences, School of Public Health, Ben Gurion University of the Negev, Be'er Sheva, Israel

 18. Broad Institute of MIT and Harvard, Cambridge, MA